-To assure that tenancy is restricted to participants meeting the eligibility requirements for continued occupancy and are charged appropriate rents; the eligibility status of each participant is re-examined at least annually, based on the anniversary date, per HUD requirements.
-The initial contract establishes the anniversary date for all new admissions.
-For continuing participants, the anniversary date established as of November 1, 2010 will remain unchanged.
+To assure that tenancy is restricted to participants meeting the eligibility requirements for continued occupancy and are charged appropriate rents; the eligibility status of each participant is re-examined at least annually.

+, based on the anniversary date, per HUD requirements.